sszew/Google-Data-Analytics-Capstone-Project-Cyclistic/README.md

 1) **R programming:** First, I conducted the data analysis and created the visualizations entirely in R Studio.
 The visualizations in the Google Slides presentation were the ones I created in R studio.
 My R script can be found by clicking the "R Script" link above.

 2) **SQL and Power BI:** When I completed the project again, I conducted the data analysis in SQL, using Google's BigQuery service, and created the visualizations in Microsoft's Power BI.
-My SQL script can be found by clicking the "SQL Script" link above and my Power BI visualizations can be found here:
+My SQL script can be found by clicking the "SQL Script" link above, and my Power BI visualizations can be found here:

 _**Please note that the analyses and, thus, results for both of these methods are exactly the same.
 Completing the project twice was simply a way for me to showcase my skillset and improve my understanding of these tools.**_